Bernard Purdie

 Geoff Emerick

-assisted Norman Smith on dozens of early Beatle recordings, beginning in February 1963 and continuing until Smith's departure in November 1965, after which Emerick was promoted to the position of chief audio engineer.
+assisted Norman Smith on dozens of early Beatle recordings, beginning in February 1963 and continued until Smith's departure in November 1965, after which Emerick was promoted to the position of chief audio engineer.
 He was at the controls for Revolver, Sgt.
 Pepper, Magical Mystery Tour, Yellow Submarine, and portions of the White Album and Abbey Road.
 With the exception of George Martin, no-one spent more time in the studio with The Beatles.
 Emerick's book "Here There And Everywhere" (2006) makes no mention of Bernard Purdie.

 Ken Scott began working at EMI's Abbey Road Studios in 1964, age 16, and was promoted to the position of Beatle recording engineer in 1967.
 After leaving EMI he worked with David Bowie, Elton John and others.
 In the mid-1970s he was working at Atlantic Studios in New York when Bernard Purdie dropped by the studio for a visit.
 Scott mentions the incident in his 2012 book "Abbey Road to Ziggy Stardust": "On one occasion drummer Bernard Purdie (who's had quite the reputation as a result of playing with James Brown, Aretha Franklin, and if you listen to the stories, The Beatles) came by to one of the sessions ...
 Bernard's an interesting guy, let's leave it at that".